ravidziv/academic-kickstart/content/talk/max_planck_2017/index.md

   city: Munich
   country: Germany

-summary: """"Analysing perceptual learning of pure tones in the auditory cortex.
+summary: """Analysing perceptual learning of pure tones in the auditory cortex.
 Using a novel computational model, we show that overrepresentation of the learned tones does not necessarily improve along the training """
-abstract: """"Analysing perceptual learning of pure tones in the auditory cortex.
+abstract: """Analysing perceptual learning of pure tones in the auditory cortex.
 Using a novel computational model, we show that overrepresentation of the learned tones does not necessarily improve along the training """

 # Talk start and end times.